j2d2/j2d2.github.io/_experience/2021-tauriumlabs.md

   - Ionic
 ---

-* Supported founder team with web applications to showcase the Cryptocurrency startup’s blockchain value proposition
+* Supported founder team with web applications showcasing the Cryptocurrency startup’s blockchain value proposition, increasing market interest.
-* Built a secure API gateway with Express.js as direct interface to ledger, via a custom-built Lambda runtime compiling C code with an Ubuntu Docker container, essentially bridging the blockchain and Web2 apps
+* Built a secure API gateway with Express.js and custom Lambda runtime built with C in an Ubuntu Docker container, bridging the blockchain and Web2 apps, enhancing security and performance.
-* Designed and implemented a Hierarchical Deterministic (HD) Wallet webapp using Angular-Ionic, researching and learning the technologies on the fly to showcase the blockchain performance with real-time data transaction streams
+* Designed and implemented a Hierarchical Deterministic (HD) Wallet web app using Angular-Ionic, showcasing blockchain performance with real-time data transactions, improving user trust and engagement.
-* Designed and built the Block Explorer to support the development and sales teams
+* Designed and built the Block Explorer, supporting development and sales teams, improving transparency and accessibility.

-__Skills:__ `Angular` · `Ionic` · `NoSQL` · `Jira` · `Data Architecture` · `Node.js` · `Amazon Web Services (AWS)`
+__Skills:__ `Blockchain` · `Angular` · `Ionic` · `NoSQL` · `Jira` · `Data Architecture` · `Node.js` · `Amazon Web Services (AWS)`